‘Education is the best weapon you can use to change the world’ – Nelson Mandela.

 In a classic study conducted by Rosenthal and Jacobson in 1968, several classes of children were given an intelligence test which researchers claimed would measure the students’ “potential for intellectual growth”.
 Twenty percent of the students were randomly selected by the researchers as “intellectual bloomers,” and their names were given to the teachers.
 Although their test scores had nothing at all to do with their potential, the teachers were told to be on the alert for signs of intellectual growth among these particular children.
 Overall these children, particularly in the lower grades, showed considerably greater gains in IQ during the school year than did the other students.
 They were also rated by their teachers as being more interesting, curious, and happy, and thought to be more likely to succeed later in life

 Because the teachers THOUGHT the students would be successful, the students WERE successful and this is one of the most powerful things that I have learnt.

 Over the years, I have met numerous students who have all but given up on themselves as they have internalised the fact that they ‘are not good at maths’ or ‘have never learnt how to write an essay’.
+You can easily tell a child to ‘write your essay’ but it doesn’t mean that it’ll be any good if they do it by themselves, sometimes they need help.
 The mind is a powerful thing and if we can teach students to overcome these mental barriers, we start to see real progress.
 One of the most notable cases was Carly* a Grade 2 student who I wrote about here.

 At Spectrum, here are some ways we have helped our students break through their mental barriers and how you can do the same: